Priyamvada Gopal: Churchill, empire and race

 In October 2020, Churchill College set up a working group to critically examine Winston Churchill's views and actions relating to empire and race.
 The working group held two events: "Churchill, Empire and Race: Opening the Conversation" and "The Racial Consequences of Mr Churchill".
-Gopal was a member of the Working Group and a speaker in both panel discussions.
+The latter event took place on 11 February 2021, chaired by Gopal.
+It was subsequently criticised in the press after a speaker said that the British Empire was worse than the Nazis, and that Churchill was the "perfect embodiment of white supremacy".

-In June 2021, college Master Athene Donald ended the Working Group's role after a dispute between the College Council and the working party.
+In June 2021, college Master Athene Donald ended the working group's role after a dispute between the College Council and the working party.
 In her statement, Donald stated that Gopal was frustrated over the Council's rejection of the Working Group's proposals for the third event.
+According to Donald, "the working group seems to have changed direction, with the second event not aligning with the initial proposals that council [the college’s trustee body] saw; nor did their suggestions for the third."
 She said that Gopal consequently wrote that the group might as well dissolve themselves.
 Donald said that rightly or wrongly, she took that statement at face value and abruptly ended the role of the group.

 Gopal rejected the rationale given for the group's dissolution and said that the college had instead disbanded the group.
 She said that the disbanding was a way for the college to preempt the resignation of several members of the working group over the college pandering to the tabloid press and other groups.
-In her Twitter feed, Gopal called attention to the role of the Daily Mail, Policy Exchange and the Churchill family in pressuring the college to discontinue the event, accusing university leaders of "taking fright" after the backlash.
-Gopal tweeted: "Let me repeat: under pressure from groups like Policy Exchange and some members of the Churchill family, Churchill College has dissolved a group created to critically engage with Churchill's complicated legacies.
-Let that sink in."
+In her Twitter feed, Gopal accused the Daily Mail, Policy Exchange and the Churchill family of pressuring the college to discontinue the event, accusing university leaders of "taking fright" after the backlash.

-In July 2021, the Working Group released a statement denying that they had disbanded themselves and accused the college of not following due process in ending its role.
+In July 2021, a group of members of the working group released a statement denying that they had disbanded themselves and accused the college of not following due process in ending its role.
 The group also accused the College Council of undermining academic freedom and bringing the college into disrepute.